-[global] break-system-packages = true
+pip install rns --break-system-packages

 Please note that the "break-system-packages" directive is a somewhat misleading choice of words.
 Setting it will of course not break any system packages, but will simply allow installing pip packages user- and system-wide.
 While this could in rare cases lead to version conflicts, it does not generally pose any problems.